voxel51/platform-sdk/examples/i2v-demo/README.md

 This directory defines an `i2v-demo` container that is ready for deployment to the Voxel51 Platform.
-The actual functionality of the container is simple: it generates a `VideoLabels` file that contains random labels for a single frame-level attribute and a single randonly oriented object throughout the frames.
+The actual functionality of the container is simple: it generates a `VideoLabels` file that contains random labels for a single frame-level attribute and a single randomly oriented object throughout the frames.

 The following files constitute the definition of the container: